no-more-secrets/parsco/README.md

 through the coroutine call stack automatically, there is no global state in the library, hence we have nice properties of being re-entrant and thread safe (though only in that sense).

+### Combinators
+A parser combinator is a function (or higher-order function) that can transform a given parser into a different or more complex parser.
+Combinators are used to glue together primitive (basic) parsers into more complex ones.
+They typically take as parameters either parser objects or functions that return parser objects, and then construct a new parser and return it as a new `parsco::parser<T>` object.

+In this library, you will build up your parsers by using combinators to combine simple parsers into more complex ones.
+In fact, in many cases, a parser can be constructed using existing combinators alone without requiring any coroutines.
+The coroutines will still be needed though, in cases where a parser requires some new logic not provided by an existing combinator.

 Example 2: The Hello World Parser
 ---------------------------------